Key Difference Between Data And Information

 • Wisdom: The application of knowledge to make sound judgments and decisions.

 The DIKW hierarchy demonstrates that data is the starting point, but it is only through processing, understanding, and applying that data becomes truly valuable.
-This hierarchy emphasizes the importance of transforming data into information, and then using that information to gain knowledge and ultimately, wisdom.
+But this hierarchy emphasizes the importance of transforming data into information, and then using that information to gain knowledge and ultimately, wisdom.
 This process is essential for effective decision-making and problem-solving in all areas of life.

 Trends and Latest Developments